rh12503/triangula/README.md

 </p>

 ## Introduction
 Triangula uses a modified genetic algorithm to triangulate images.
-It works best with images smaller than 2000x2000px and with less than 2000 points, typically producing an optimal result within a couple minutes.
+It works best with images smaller than 2000px and with less than 3000 points, typically producing an optimal result within a couple of minutes.
 To better understand the algorithm, considering reading [this page on the wiki](https://github.com/RH12503/Triangula/wiki/Explanation-of-the-algorithm).

 ## Install